earocorn/osh-docs/docs/osh-node/user-docs/node-configuration.md

 ![networkconfig.png](..%2F..%2Fassets%2Fosh%2Fadminui%2Fnetwork%2Fnetworkconfig.png)
 This is useful for configuring authentication, CORS, HTTPS/SSL, and static content directory/URL.

+### Static Content
+The default static content directory in an **OpenSensorHub** node will be at `/osh-node-*.*.*/web`.
+Any static web files that are placed here will be served at the root URL of the **OpenSensorHub** node.

+The directory and URL from which these static files are served may be configured in the node's HTTP server configuration.

 ## Security Config
 Under the *Security* tab, you will find a basic security module that includes an interface for managing users, roles, and permissions.